Wi3ard/gitlab-templates/README.md

-# gitlab-templates
+# Pipeline templates for GitLab CI

-A collection of pipeline templates for GitLab CI
+A collection of pipeline templates for GitLab CI.